 In this way, it should be possible to maintain a normal activation of the left-hemispheric speech network, and transcranial direct current stimulation seems to be a good means that can support this by promoting a change in brain structure.

-[This post has been included in the main text; see Chapter 5.]
+[This post has been included in the main text; see Section 2.6.1.]